Surviving Winter Dry Eyes

 Surviving Winter Dry Eyes Tip 6: Protect Your Eyes When Outdoors

 We are lucky to have mountains nearby in Vancouver.
 Just be aware that it can be extra bright in the winter when there is snow outside.
-The reflective qualities of snow can send more UV rays into your eye, causing snow blindness also known as photokeratitis.
+The reflective qualities of snow can send more UV rays into your eyes, causing snow blindness also known as photokeratitis.
 Severe cold temperatures and winter dry eyes can also play a part, making photokeratitis more common in higher elevations.
-Protect your eyes from UV and the cold by wearing glasses or goggles when outdoors in the winter.
+Protect your eyes from UV and the cold by wearing sunglasses or goggles when outdoors in the winter.

 - Wear a close-fitting mask when doing winter sports: This prevents moisture from your mouth and nose from reaching your lenses and causing them to fog.
 Balaclavas and neck warmers work well by protecting you from the winter cold.

 - Clean your glasses/goggles with anti-fog wipes: Keep lenses clean, as dirt and smudges provide more for condensation to cling to.

 Are There Long-Term Effects of Cold Weather to My Vision?

 Spending long periods of time outdoors in cold temperatures can lead to dry eyes and blurry vision.
 In extreme cases, you may even start seeing double.
 Freezing eyes can lead to serious problems.
 If you are experiencing eye pain, intense sensitivity to light, blurred vision or feeling like there is something in your eye, please contact an optometrist right away.